Gender Inequality and Internal Conflict

 Gender Inequality and Risk for Conflict

-There are two explanations regarding why gender inequality may contribute, directly or indirectly, to increasing the risk for violent conflict.
+There are two forms of arguments regarding why gender inequality may contribute, directly or indirectly, to increasing the risk for violent conflict.
 One focuses on norms that may enhance violence, in particular a masculinized political culture lowering the threshold for violence.
-The other concerns the direct provision of capacity to mobilize for conflict, in particular recruitment of young men.
+The other concerns gendered developments resulting in the direct provision of capacity to mobilize for conflict, in particular recruitment of young men.

 All societies consist of groups with conflicting interests and a competition for power and other scarce resources.
-How these grievances are addressed affect the risk of war.
-As gender is a dominant organizing principle in all societies and the level of inequality varies greatly in this relationship, it has been argued that the treatment of women in highly unequal societies may serve as a blueprint for how grievances by other “out-groups” are perceived (see, for example, Caprioli, 2000, 2005; Caprioli & Boyer, 2001; den Boer & Hudson, 2004; Gizelis, 2009, 2011; Goldstein, 2001; Hudson, 2012; Hudson et al., 2008–2009; Hudson & den Boer, 2002; Melander, 2005a, 2005b; Peterson, 1992; Reardon, 1996; Tickner, 1992).
+How these grievances are addressed affects the risk of war.
+As gender is a dominant organizing principle in all societies and the level of inequality varies greatly in this relationship, it has been argued that the treatment of women in highly unequal societies may serve as a blueprint for how grievances by other “out-groups” are perceived (see, e.g., Caprioli, 2000, 2005; Caprioli & Boyer, 2001; den Boer & Hudson, 2004; Gizelis, 2009, 2011; Goldstein, 2001; Hudson, 2012; Hudson & den Boer, 2002; Hudson et al., 2008–2009; Melander, 2005a, 2005b; Peterson, 1992; Reardon, 1996; Tickner, 1992).
 As noted by Caprioli (2005, p.
 163), “norms of intolerance and inequality should have an incendiary impact on domestic and international behavior by legitimizing violence as a tool of conflict resolution.”
-Using the psychological concept of “othering,” Hudson and colleagues (Hudson et al., 2008–2009; Hudson & den Boer, 2012) suggest that in highly patriarchal societies, where children grow up seeing women being dominated and controlled by men, they are provided with a template where violence and domination is considered normal.
-Moreover, highly patriarchal societies often espouse traditional gender roles based on a culture where manhood is linked to toughness and more “warlike” attitudes and behavior, and prescribing that men are superior to women.
-For example, Enloe states that “militarization of ethnic nationalism often depends on persuading individual men that their own manhood will be fully validated only if they perform as soldiers, either in the state’s military or in insurgent autonomous or quasi-autonomous forces” (Enloe, 1989, p.
+Using the psychological concept of “othering,” Hudson and colleagues (Hudson et al., 2008–2009; Hudson & den Boer, 2012) suggest that in highly patriarchal societies, where children grow up seeing women being dominated and controlled by men, they are provided with a template where violence and domination are considered normal.
+Moreover, highly patriarchal societies often espouse traditional gender roles based on a culture in which manhood is linked to toughness and more “warlike” attitudes and behavior, and prescribing that men are superior to women.
+For example, Enloe (1989) states that “militarization of ethnic nationalism often depends on persuading individual men that their own manhood will be fully validated only if they perform as soldiers, either in the state’s military or in insurgent autonomous or quasi-autonomous forces” (p.
 55).
 As a consequence, these cultures are associated with more violence (e.g., Goldstein, 2001; Tickner, 1992).

 While Fukuyama (1998) provocatively argued that male aggression was directly related to war, the current consensus in civil war research is that armed conflict involves organized groups rather than individuals confronting each other at random.
-That said, perhaps the level of gender inequality can make it easier to access men for mobilization?
+Gender may, however, play into developments that generate greater access to men for mobilization.
 A key resource for conducting a violent conflict is access to soldiers.
 The primary target group to mobilize is young men.
-As noted under the discussion on the social dimension of equality, high levels of gender inequality can affect the demographic balance.
+As noted under the discussion on the social dimension of equality (see “Capturing and Measuring Gender Inequality”), high levels of gender inequality can affect the demographic balance.
 For example, a society characterized by gender inequality in the form of a persistent and strong son preference may, as a consequence, end up with a large male surplus.
 This is particularly evident in some Asian countries.
 In fact, the large number of missing women in India and China alone skews the world average so that the female-to-male ratio is smaller than 1, although it is expected to be larger than 1 (as women, on average, live longer).
 In regions with large male surpluses, it is likely that there will be a higher-than-average “supply” of men who have low opportunity costs and hence are easy to mobilize for political violence.
 For example, Urdal (2008) finds that youth bulges are related to increased risk of conflict.
-Hudson et al. (2008–2009) expand this argument by looking closer at bulges resulting from very uneven sex ratios which, in turn, stem from serious forms of gender inequality.
-The authors claim that such a male surplus can result in a large number of dissatisfied, that is, aggressive, men.
-According to this explanation, mobilization for war is made easier for two reasons: a) the society in which these men live has a hypermasculinity-based culture that normatively encourage violence as a means of resolving conflict; b) these men, being excluded from society as many of them cannot find a spouse or a job, have a higher likelihood of gathering and organizing into groups, or “gangs” (Hudson et al., 2008–2009).
-Thus, gender inequality creates a larger number of men with low opportunity costs (being unmarried and unemployed); these men are more susceptible to gender-based language in recruitment, and they are already connected in groups through which they can be more easily mobilized.
+Hudson et al. (2008–2009) expand this argument by looking more closely at bulges resulting from very uneven sex ratios, which, in turn, stem from serious forms of gender inequality.
+The authors claim that such a male surplus can result in a large number of dissatisfied—that is, aggressive—men.
+According to this explanation, mobilization for war is made easier for two reasons: (a) the society in which these men live has a hypermasculinity-based culture that normatively encourages violence as a means of resolving conflict; (b) these men, being excluded from society as many of them cannot find a spouse or a job, have a higher likelihood of gathering and organizing into groups, or “gangs” (Hudson et al., 2008–2009).
+Thus, such gendered developments create a larger number of men with low opportunity costs (being unmarried and unemployed); these men could be more susceptible to gender-based language in recruitment, and they are already connected in groups through which they can be more easily mobilized (Forsberg & Olsson, 2021).

 Gender Equality and Ability for Peaceful Resolution

-If we look at the flipside, perhaps it is instead higher levels of gender equality which provide both the norms and the resources to handle conflicts in more nonviolent manners?
+If we look at the flip side, perhaps it is instead higher levels of gender equality that provide both the norms and the resources to handle conflicts in more nonviolent manners?

-Highly unequal societies were postulated to be dominated by a political culture based on negative masculine roles which overemphasize violent means to resolve conflict.
-However, although some conflict over power and resources is inevitable, it is possible that it instead is the case that more equal states are dominated by norms more prone to nonviolent forms of handling grievances.
-Gender equality as a norm prescribes respect and resolution of conflict without violence (i.e., decreases the role of hypermasculinity).
+Highly unequal societies were postulated to be dominated by a political culture based on negative masculine roles that overemphasize violent means to resolve conflict.
+However, although some conflict over power and resources is inevitable, it is possible that instead, more equal states are dominated by norms more prone to nonviolent forms of handling grievances.
+Gender equality as a norm prescribes respect and resolution of conflict without violence (i.e., it decreases the role of hypermasculinity).
 Hence, equality norms may both prevent grievances from escalating to violent conflict in the first place and decrease the risk that a postconflict country relapses into violence (Demeritt et al., 2014).
 As noted by Melander (2005a, 2005b), societies characterized by gender equality are ingrained with norms that prescribe that men and women treat each other with respect.
-These norms then transfer to other societal relations, such as between ethnic groups and political parties, and can explain the relative peacefulness of such states.
+These norms then transfer to other societal relations, such as those between ethnic groups and political parties, and can explain the relative peacefulness of such states.

-Let us now turn to the explanation which focuses on the capacity of a society to resist violence and handle conflict peacefully.
+Let us now turn to the explanation that focuses on the capacity of a society to resist violence and handle conflict peacefully.
 Examining the risk for conflict relapse, Gizelis (2009) finds that higher levels of investment in women and their having access to more resources result in higher capacity to influence and to create and uphold networks—both vertical and horizontal—among a larger part of society.
 These capacities can be used to forward peace and create other means to resolve conflict.
-Rather than excluding competent individuals by upholding patriarchal structures, more gender equality, that is, higher status of women, hence indicates that there is more competence to draw from in a society.
+Rather than excluding competent individuals by upholding patriarchal structures, more gender equality—that is, higher status of women—indicates that there is more competence to draw from in a society.
 Thus, in the aftermath of conflict, peacebuilding efforts can gain more ground if finding effective local partners includes both women and men.
 The result is that the higher the status of women, the lower the risk of armed conflict.
-A continued development of this argument is that more benign gender roles—and the mobilization of women based on these roles in particular—are considered a central aspect of the argument for why these actors can play a mediating role to decrease violence.
-The same dynamic could come into play in the prevention of violence.
-In a similar vein, Regan and Paskeviciute argue that in a society with higher levels of gender equality, power is going to be more diffused.
-This can play out on the grassroots level (Regan & Paskeviciute, 2003, pp. 289–290) where grassroots networks of women can constitute a positive resource for peace (Gizelis, 2011).
-Liberia is such an example; there, women organized across warring lines in order to influence and pressure the warring parties (Gizelis, 2011).
-Similarly, Kutz-Flamenbaum (2012) notes that women’s organizations can instrumentally play on gender roles in order to forward norms related to conflict resolution in situations where the security risks otherwise would be too high for, for example, male-dominated peace groups to operate.
+A continued development of this argument is that more benign gender roles—and the mobilization of women based on these roles in particular—are considered a central aspect of the argument for why these actors can play a mediating role to decrease violence (Forsberg & Olsson, 2021).
+The same dynamic could come into play in the prevention of violence, not least through women’s mass mobilization and a more equal political culture (Dahlum & Wig, 2020).
+In a similar vein, Regan and Paskeviciute argue that in a society with higher levels of gender equality, power will be more diffused.
+This can play out on the local level (Regan & Paskeviciute, 2003, pp. 289–290) where grassroots networks of women can constitute a positive resource for peace (Gizelis, 2011).
+Liberia is such an example; there, women organized across warring lines in order to influence and pressure the warring parties (Gizelis, 2011; Webster et al., 2019).
+Similarly, Kutz-Flamenbaum (2012) notes that women’s organizations can instrumentally play on gender roles in order to forward norms related to conflict resolution in situations where the security risks otherwise would be too high for male-dominated peace groups to operate, for example.